anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 Multiple instances of Container as a Service (CaaS) Virtualization Layers running on an Infrastructure as a Service (IaaS) Virtual Infrastructure Layer could make use of the IaaS layer to handle the required Underlay Networking separation.
 In these cases, the IaaS Virtualisation Infrastructure Manager (VIM) could include a SDNu control interface enabling automation.

 > **Note:** The Reference Model describes a logical separation of SDNu and SDNo interfaces to clarify the separation of administrative domains where applicable.
 In real deployment cases an Operator can select to deploy a single SDN controller instance that implements all needed administrative domain separations or have separate SDN controllers for each administrative domain.
-A common deployment scenario today is to use a single SDN controller handling both Underlay and Overlay Networking which works on the implementation level whene there is only one administrative domain that owns both the HW Infrastructure and a single Virtual Infrastructure instance.
+A common deployment scenario today is to use a single SDN controller handling both Underlay and Overlay Networking which works well in the implementations where there is only one administrative domain that owns both the HW Infrastructure and the single Virtual Infrastructure instance.
 However a shared Underlay Network that shall ensure separation must be under the control of the shared HW Infrastructure Layer.
 One consequence of this is that the Reference Architectures must not model collapsed SDNo and SDNu controllers since each SDNo must stay unaware of other deployed implementations in the Virtual Infrastructure Layer running on the same HW Infrastructure.

-In the absence of a Networking Reference Model, both Reference Architectures have had no guidelines or Reference Models to refer to and by that their networking specifications have possibly been done as if they where the only single Virtual Infrastructure instance on a dedicated HW Infrastructure resource pool in a shared single administrative domain.
-Hence, when Networking now gets introduced into the Reference Model, it is important that SDN also is considered and that the two now existing Reference Architectures are harmonised with the new common Networking Reference Model, if adjustments are found to be needed.

 <a name="4.3.1.4"></a>
 #### 4.3.1.4 Programmable Networking Fabric concept